 Unicef was selected at the start of the 2008/09 season as the Rangers Charity Foundation's international partner.
-Rangers is the charity's only Scottish football partner and only the sixth partner club in world football alongside the likes of Barcelona, Manchester United and Brondby.
+Rangers is Unicef’s only Scottish football partner and only the sixth partner club in world football alongside the likes of Barcelona, Manchester United and Brondby.

-The Foundation have previously funded Unicef's work in Togo with a project to reconstruct and equip seven healthcare centres.
-The Foundation pledged £200,000 for the two year project which are helping to improve the lives of thousands of children and their families by providing better access to basic medical care, water and sanitation facilities and life-saving nutrition for malnourished children.
-125,000 children and their families in Togo's Kara region are being supported by the health centres.
+Between 2010 and 2012, Rangers supported Unicef in Togo with a project to reconstruct and equip seven healthcare centres.
+The Foundation pledged £200,000 for the two year project which is now helping to improve the lives 125,000 children and their families in Togo's Kara region.

-In 2008/09 the Foundation funded an education programme in Rajasthan, India.
-The programme aimed to increase school admissions; improve the learning environment and teaching facilities and fund a campaign that identifies and helps young girls who have been unable to complete primary school.
+At the outset of the partnership, Rangers helped to fund an education programme in Rajasthan, India.
+The programme aimed to increase school admissions, particularly among young girls who may have been unable to complete primary school.